HungTran2101/SecretSanta/README.md

 # SecretSanta
-A website about secret Santa event for my discord server
+A website about Secret Santa event for my discord server